8-simplex

 In geometry, an 8-simplex is a self-dual regular 8-polytope.
 It has 9 vertices, 36 edges, 84 triangle faces, 126 tetrahedral cells, 126 5-cell 4-faces, 84 5-simplex 5-faces, 36 6-simplex 6-faces, and 9 7-simplex 7-faces.
 Its dihedral angle is cos−1(1/8), or approximately 82.82°.

 It can also be called an enneazetton, or ennea-8-tope, as a 9-facetted polytope in eight-dimensions.
-The name enneazetton is derived from ennea for nine facets in Greek and -zetta for having seven-dimensional facets, and -on.
+The name enneazetton is derived from ennea for nine facets in Greek and -zetta for having seven-dimensional facets, with suffix -on.

+Jonathan Bowers gives it the acronym ene.

 As a configuration

 This configuration matrix represents the 8-simplex.
 The rows and columns correspond to vertices, edges, faces, cells, 4-faces, 5-faces, 6-faces and 7-faces.
 The diagonal numbers say how many of each element occur in the whole 8-simplex.
 The nondiagonal numbers say how many of the column's element occur in or at the row's element.
 This self-dual simplex's matrix is identical to its 180 degree rotation.